Problem of two emperors: Hohenstaufen period

-To Liutprand of Cremona and later scholars in the west, the perceived weak and degenerate eastern emperors were not true emperors; there was a single empire under the true emperors (Otto I and his successors), who demonstrated their right to the empire through their restoration of the Church.
+To Liutprand of Cremona and later scholars in the west, the eastern emperors were perceived as weak, degenerate, and not true emperors; there was, they felt, a single empire under the true emperors (Otto I and his successors), who demonstrated their right to the empire through their restoration of the Church.
 In return, the eastern emperors did not recognize the imperial status of their challengers in the west.
 Although Michael I had referred to Charlemagne by the title Basileus in 812, he hadn't referred to him as the Roman emperor.
 Basileus in of itself was far from an equal title to that of Roman emperor.
 In their own documents, the only emperor recognized by the Byzantines was their own ruler, the Emperor of the Romans.
 In Anna Komnene's The Alexiad (c.
 1148), the Emperor of the Romans is her father, Alexios I, while the Holy Roman emperor Henry IV is titled simply as the "King of Germany".
+According to Arnold of Lübeck, when King of Romans Conrad III met Byzantine emperor Manuel I Komnenos in 1147 (who he calls "King of the Greeks"), Conrad III refused to submit to Manuel I so they rode to each other and gave each other a welcoming kiss.
+The accuracy of the account remains disputed.

 In the 1150s, the Byzantine emperor Manuel I Komnenos became involved in a three-way struggle between himself, the Holy Roman emperor Frederick I Barbarossa and the Italo-Norman King of Sicily, Roger II.
 Manuel aspired to lessen the influence of his two rivals and at the same time win the recognition of the Pope (and thus by extension Western Europe) as the sole legitimate emperor, which would unite Christendom under his sway.
 Manuel reached for this ambitious goal by financing a league of Lombard towns to rebel against Frederick and encouraging dissident Norman barons to do the same against the Sicilian king.
 Manuel even dispatched his army to southern Italy, the last time a Byzantine army ever set foot in Western Europe.
 Despite his efforts, Manuel's campaign ended in failure and he won little except the hatred of both Barbarossa and Roger, who by the time the campaign concluded had allied with each other.